-A General Partnership (GP) is a company founded by two or more physical persons and/or legal subjects in the capacity of partners with the objective of performing certain activities under mutual business name.
-A GP is liable for its obligations with the entirety of its assets while the partners are severally responsible for the company liabilities unless otherwise is stipulated.
+A General Partnership (GP) is a company founded by two or more physical persons and/or legal sentities in the capacity of partners with the objective of performing certain activities under mutual business name.
+The partners in the GP have unlimited joint and several liability for obligations of itsthe partnership up to the value of their entire assets.

-The main incorporation document of the GP is an Article of Association which contains the provisions related to names and domiciles of all physical persons - partners and the business name with the business seat of the legal entity.
+The main incorporation document of the GP is the Agreement on incorporation which contains the provisions related to names and domiciles of all physical persons - partners and the business name with the business seat of the legal entity.
 Besides, the said document contains the business name and seat of the company, business activity code, designated type and value of the partners' stakes and other elements significant for the business operations.